 Changes to our service delivery

-There are some changes to our services due to the impact of COVID-19.
+There are some changes to our services due to the impact of COVID-19 Lockdown in South Australia.
 These changes are occurring to adhere to the Government regulations with respect to social distancing and to ensure our carers and the people they care for are safe.

 Our phone based Carer Support Planners are available to support carers.
 This service is free and confidential, and available Monday – Friday 9am – 6pm, with professional counsellors available to talk through any concerns you may have.
 To access this telephone: 1800 422 737.

 - Emergency respite is still available and will be offered throughout this period.
 To access this telephone 1800 422 737.